sorbet/sorbet.run/docs/talks/QCon2024/index.md

 Alternatives to `# typed:` comment:

-- by folder or by team → too broad\
+- by folder → too broad\
   (not local enough, not incremental enough)

-- by method or by percent within a file → too granular\
+- by coverage percent → too granular\
   (noisy, hard to action)

 ## Thesis